 |“Bloomin’ Marvellous” - 100 year old ‘Hole Park Blue’|

-Garden enthusiasts will be excited to learn the later than usual flowering agapanthus, unique to Hole Park Gardens, is ready to bloom.
+Garden enthusiasts will be excited to learn the later than usual flowering agapanthus, unique to Hole Park Gardens, will bloom in the next couple of weeks.

 Situated in the pretty village of Rolvenden in Kent, the 100 year old plants, aptly named ‘Hole Park Blue’, is a wonderful addition to the already colourful summer herbaceous borders.